entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - **check its relation to Character 23.
 How to distinguish them?**
 > - These two structures are fused in *Microbrachius*, but seperate in all other antiarchs.
 Character 23 only distinguishes whether postorbital crista extends to postpineal plate or nuchal plate, ignoring the fusion situation.

-> - This Character is only seen in *Microbrachius*.
+> - This character is only seen in *Microbrachius*.

 104. Width ratio of posterior median dorsal plate: distance between anterolateral corners less than 50% of distance between lateral processes (0); distance between anterolateral corners equal to or larger than 50% of distance between lateral processes (1).
 > Newly added by Yu?